LukeEmmet/molly-brown/README.md

 * `LogPath`: Path to log file (default value `molly.log`).
 Note that all intermediate directories must exist, Molly Brown won't create them for you.
+* `DirectorySort`: A string specifying how to sort files in automatically generated directory listings.
+Must be one of "Name", "Size" or "Time" (default value "Name").
+* `DirectoryReverse`: Boolean, if true automatically generated directory listings will list files in descending order of whatever `DirectorySort` is set to (default value false).